Demystifying Network Foundation Models: NetReplica

-NetReplica~\cite{daneshamooz2025addressing} is a programmable network emulator that offers \textit{realism}, i.e., captures complex protocol dynamics and application behavior in generated data, and \textit{controllability}, i.e., over tunable knobs to control the network conditions for data generation.
-It is originally designed to address the prevalent domain adaptation problem in networking, where models trained in (skewed) controlled settings fail to generalize in challenging production settings.
+NetReplica~\cite{daneshamooz2025addressing} is a programmable network emulator that offers \textit{realism} (i.e., captures complex protocol dynamics and application behavior in the generated data), and \textit{controllability} (i.e., provides tunable knobs to control the network conditions for data generation).
+The emulator was originally designed to address the prevalent domain adaptation problem in networking, where models trained in (skewed) controlled settings fail to generalize in challenging production settings.

-\textbf{System architecture.} NetReplica decomposes a complex network environment into one or more bottleneck links (i.e., links that experience congestion) and facilitates explicitly specifying each of the links' critical attributes to systematically create the type of network conditions.
+\textbf{System architecture.} NetReplica decomposes a complex network environment into one or more bottleneck links (i.e., links that experience congestion) and facilitates explicitly specifying each of the links' critical attributes to systematically create different types of network conditions.
 The system is built around three core abstractions: \texttt{Link(type, node1, node2)} for defining network paths, \texttt{Bottleneck(type, link)} for configuring constrained paths, and \texttt{CrossTraffic} for managing background traffic patterns.
 The system supports multiple backends, including LibreQoS, tc, and mahimahi for implementing traffic control policies.